Using SysKit Point to fulfill legal and compliance requirements

-Companies typically want to review the access rights for Office 365 guest users, and SysKit Point delivers a comprehensive report on which content Office 365 guest users have access to, who has shared that content with them, and when the content has been shared.
+Companies typically want to review the access rights for Office 365 guest users, and SysKit Point delivers a comprehensive report on Office 365 guest users access.
+It gives information on what has been shared, who has shared it, and when has it been shared.

 - Security-relevant activity auditing for one or more Office 365 guest and internal users

 Companies typically want to review the audit trace of Office 365 guest (and internal) users – what content they have been working on, what did they download or delete.
-SysKit Point can provide a complete Office 365 audit trace for a user, regardless of external or internal, which helps companies detect and prove potential leaks and problems.
+SysKit Point can provide a complete Office 365 audit trace for both external and internal users.
+It helps companies detect and prove potential leaks and problems.

 - Security-relevant Office 365 activity auditing for one or more SharePoint and Team Sites, and personal OneDrives

-Companies want to perform an Office 365 security audit of a SharePoint or Teams site, or even a personal OneDrive, to prove and evaluate security-relevant activities such as file sharing, content downloads, or content deletions.
+Companies need a way to audit a SharePoint or Teams site, or even a personal OneDrive.
+Office 365 audit is neccessary to prove and evaluate security-relevant activities such as file sharing, content downloads, or content deletions.
 SysKit Point delivers a comprehensive report which helps achieve that.

 - Document Sharing in SharePoint and Team Sites and OneDrives

 Companies will want to know for which content (documents, folders, libraries) an anonymous sharing link has been created.
 SysKit Point provides a comprehensive report which offers that information at a glance.